NOLAI/libpep/README.md

 When the same encrypted pseudonym is used multiple times, rerandomize is applied every time.
 This way a binary compare of the encrypted pseudonym will not leak any information.

-## Implementation
+## Security and Implementation

-This library is using the Ristretto encoding on Curve25519, implemented in the [`curve25519-dalek` crate](https://docs.rs/curve25519-dalek/latest/curve25519_dalek/), but with [patches by Signal](https://github.com/signalapp/curve25519-dalek) for _lizard_ encoding of arbitrary 16 byte values into ristretto points.
+This library uses the Ristretto encoding on Curve25519, implemented in the [`curve25519-dalek` crate](https://docs.rs/curve25519-dalek/latest/curve25519_dalek/), with [patches by Signal](https://github.com/signalapp/curve25519-dalek) for _lizard_ encoding of arbitrary 16 byte values into ristretto points.

+### Security Considerations
+- All cryptographic operations use constant-time algorithms to prevent timing attacks
+- Random number generation uses cryptographically secure sources
+- The library has been designed for production use but hasn't yet undergone formal security auditing
+- Users should properly secure private keys and avoid exposing sensitive cryptographic material

+### Arithmetic Rules
 There are a number of arithmetic rules for scalars and group elements: group elements can be added and subtracted from each other.
 Scalars support addition, subtraction, and multiplication.
 Division can be done by multiplying with the inverse (using `s.invert()` for non-zero scalar `s`).